 Individual PMO: These are usually Project or Progam PMOs.
 They set basic standards and oversee project planning and project controls for a single project or a group of projects within a program.

 Departmental PMO: These types of PMOs reside in business units such as IT.
 They provide support for project delivery within a department.
 They will usually act as mini-portfolio PMOs, focusing on capacity planning and creating a balanced portfolio that supports the needs of the business.

 Corporate PMO: We’ve more commonly seen these referred to as Enterprise PMOs.
 They are a center or excellence for the organization and focus on improving project performance within the business.
 Enterprise PMOs usually have a strategic planning remit and take responsibility for allocating resources to different projects across departmental silos.

 The continuous reinvention of the PMO

-Whatever your PMO is called, it is important not to get comfortable.
-Historically the PMO has been a temporary function, and whilst strategic PMOs look like they are here to stay, it is important that the PMO is delivering the service that the organization both wants and needs.
-To achieve this, we advocate having a regular PMO Process Purge to ensure your PMO is lean, fit for purpose, and doing exactly what is needed to ensure the organization delivers the right things faster.
+Whatever PMO acronym you use, it is essential not to get comfortable.
+Historically the PMO has been a temporary function, and while strategic PMOs look like they are here to stay, the PMO must be delivering the service that the organization both wants and needs.
+To achieve this, we advocate having a regular PMO Process Purge to ensure your PMO is lean, fit for purpose, and doing precisely what is needed to ensure the organization delivers the right things faster.